-At Strickler, Platnick & Hatfield, we understand these issues because we are attorneys, and we are also parents.
+At Strickler, Platnick & Hatfield, we understand these issues because we are also parents.
 As parents, we understand and share your concerns for your children’s well-being.
-As experienced family law attorneys, we are committed to doing everything possible to achieve a favorable outcome in your child custody matter.
+As experienced child custody lawyers, we are committed to doing everything possible to achieve a favorable outcome in your case.

 When discussing child custody in Maryland, it is important to distinguish between the two types of custody: physical and legal.
 Physical custody, also known as residential custody or the access schedule, refers to the amount of time the children spend with each parent on a regular basis.
 Physical custody can be granted primarily to one parent, but is often shared, though not necessarily equally.
 In all events, the court has substantial discretion to fashion a physical custody arrangement that promotes the children’s well-being.